CEMPD/SMOKE-ExampleCase-v2/README.md

 + One file of gridded, low-level emissions data
 + Multiple files containing inline point source emissions data

-Entire dataset including SMOKE run scripts for this Example Case could be downloaded from https://drive.google.com/file/d/11ovMavOSf2ffxNukc_KJs5DfTy2tCdqQ/view?usp=share_link
+Entire dataset including SMOKE run scripts for this Example Case could be downloaded from [Google Drive](https://drive.google.com/file/d/1PsxZAhui7sbSt3Qx_mN1I41q936JfiwT/view?usp=sharing)

 The files in this repository serve as a suite of tests for the SMOKE programs and rely on having successfully installed SMOKE and its prerequisites in your system.